wpmartin/dremio-agentic-ai-workshop/README.md

 This repository is to accompany Dremio's Agentic AI Virtual Workshops.
 It contains SQL scripts that refine sample Dremio datasets to create a basic, three-layer data pipeline, which will be interogated using an AI Agent.

-- This repo contains the following scripts:
+This repo contains the following scripts:
     - `complete_project.sql` - will create and save the rest of the views and medallion folder structure needed for the workshop.
-    - `wiki_trips_enriched.txt` - markdown documentation to be used as the Dremio Wiki for the gold-level dataset `trips_enriched`.
+    - `wiki_nyc_trips_enriched.txt` - markdown text to be used as the Dremio Wiki for the gold-level dataset `nyc_trips_enriched`.
-    - `ai_agent_prompts.md` - the llm prompts used throughout the workshop.
+    - `ai_agent_prompts.md` - the AI agent prompts used throughout the workshop.

 ## Setup